How to Air Out a Musty Cellar

 Q: We live in an 1850s house with a stone cellar that has a sump pump.
-It’s often damp down there after heavy rains, but this summer has been very wet, and we had a flood during the hurricane.
+It’s often damp down there after heavy rains, but this summer has been very wet, and we had a flood during a hurricane.
 Even though the cellar seems dry now, there’s a musty smell.
 Could this be mold?
 Is it harmful?
 What should we do? — J.T., Harrison.

 A: Mold spores are present in the atmosphere all the time, and only need moisture to multiply.
 Problems occur when abnormally high quantities gather — and a damp cellar is party central for mold.
 “Yes, the musty smell is probably from mold,” agrees Natasha Casparro of H&H Environmental Construction and Consulting, the Ulster County–based mold-removal specialists who serve all of Westchester County (www.hhenvironmental.com).
 If you can see green, black, or white spots on the cellar walls or floor, or on anything you have stored down there—that’s mold.
 “Even if you can’t see it, it could be there,” says Casparro.
 “No mold is good mold,” she goes on.
 “It’s not good to breathe.
 If you have any respiratory issues, you can feel it.”